anasstouaticoder/magento2-module-base/README.md

 ### In Back Office

-Go to Store => Configuration, I will see that a new section `Atouati Tools` has been added.
+Go to Store => Configuration, you will see that a new section `Atouati Tools` has been added.

 ## Specifications